Menstrual cycle: Proliferative phase

 The proliferative phase is the second phase of the uterine cycle when estrogen causes the lining of the uterus to grow and proliferate.
 The latter part of the follicular phase overlaps with the proliferative phase of the uterine cycle.
 As they mature, the ovarian follicles secrete increasing amounts of estradiol, an estrogen.
 The estrogens initiate the formation of a new layer of endometrium in the uterus with the spiral arterioles.

 As estrogen levels increase, cells in the cervix produce a type of cervical mucus that has a higher pH and is less viscous than usual, rendering it more friendly to sperm.
 This increases the chances of fertilization, which occurs around day 11 to day 14.
 This cervical mucus can be detected as a vaginal discharge that is copious and resembles raw egg whites.
 For women who are practicing fertility awareness, it is a sign that ovulation may be about to take place, but it does not mean ovulation will definitely occur.

 Secretory phase

 The secretory phase is the final phase of the uterine cycle and it corresponds to the luteal phase of the ovarian cycle.
 During the secretory phase, the corpus luteum produces progesterone, which plays a vital role in making the endometrium receptive to the implantation of a blastocyst (a fertilized egg, which has begun to grow).
 Glycogen, lipids, and proteins are secreted into the uterus and the cervical mucus thickens.
-In early pregnancy, progesterone also increases blood flow and reduces the contractility of the smooth muscle in the uterus and raises the woman's basal body temperature.
+In early pregnancy, progesterone also increases blood flow and reduces the contractility of the smooth muscle in the uterus and raises basal body temperature.

 If pregnancy does not occur the ovarian and uterine cycles start over again.